 Since 1 October 1994, IPT has been levied on medical expenses insurance policies.
-The rate was originally set at 2.5% but has increased considerably over time and now stands at 12% effective from 1 June 2017.
+The rate was originally set at 2.5% but has increased considerably over time and now stands at 12% effective from 1 June 2017 and still at this rate in 2022/23.

-The contributions made to a self insured trust fund are not subjected to IPT where contributions are met by the employer, except in respect of any stop loss insurance.
+The contributions made to a self-insured trust fund are not subjected to IPT where contributions are met by the employer, except in respect of any stop loss insurance.